 Get set for Cyber Monday

-It's Christmas The last Monday in November is one of the busiest Christmas shopping days online.
+The last Monday in November is one of the busiest Christmas shopping days online.
 Buying from Irish sites has serious advantages

 We might think that we’re plugged into to the 21st century, but Irish shoppers still have yet to fully wake up to the true potential of online shopping.
 While 35 per cent of us spent a total of €1.4 billion on the web last year, the level of transactions is well off the pace of the UK, France or Germany where almost twice that number shop online.